urbit/urbit.org-reloaded/content/faq.md

 ### What does it mean to “set public keys”? {#set-public-keys}

-This means registering the public keys of your identity's encryption and authentication key pairs (together known as "networking keys") with Azimuth, so that others can discover them.
-The corresponding private keys can then be used to, for example, run a ship on the Arvo network.
+This means registering the public keys of your identity's encryption and authentication key pairs (together known as "networking keys") with Urbit ID / Azimuth, so that others can discover them.
+The corresponding private keys can then be used to, for example, run a ship on the Urbit OS network.

 You want to reset these keys if they are compromised, or if your ship has sunk.
 This is of little practical significance today, but resetting your networking keys resets your relationship with other ships on the network.